Srikumarsahoo/IND_AI/README.md

 💬 Feedback & Contributions
 If you find this useful, give a ⭐ star on GitHub.
 Contributions, ideas, and improvements are always welcome!
 Fork and create a PR.

-Built with 💡 by Your Name
+Built with 💡 by Srikumar sahoo

 yaml
 Copy
 Edit

----

-### ✅ Next Steps

-Would you like a `LICENSE` file (MIT) and `requirements.txt` template as well?

-Let me know your GitHub username so I can personalize the footer!